sapensadler/sapensadler.github.io/content/posts/devops/what-is-devops.md

 1. Work correctly
 2. Work reliably
 3. *Quickly* adapt to changing needs

 DevOps aims to allow engineering teams to attain these 3 goals.

 # Software Development and Operations

 Traditionally these have been separate teams.
 Software developers write software, either creating new software or modifying existing software to change its behavior to meet a new need or fix a bug.
-Software Developers try to write software does all 3 of the above goals.
+Software Developers try to write software that does all 3 of the above goals.
 But what happens to that software when the developer is finished making changes to the software?
 The handling of software once it's ready is where operations come in.
-Operations teams are responsible for deploying the software and, configuring and maintaining the backend systems required for the software to operate correctly.
+Operations teams are responsible for deploying the software, and configuring and maintaining the backend systems required for the software to operate correctly.
 It is these backend systems - servers, networks, databases etc. - that operations engineers try to ensure do all 3 of the above goals.
 These teams generally work separately and do not communicate effectively.
 This has caused many issues.

 The main issue arising from this lack of communication is a long and slow feedback loop.
 The software is produced then handed over to operations.
 It is at this point the feedback cycle starts and continues until the software is deployed to production where users can give their feedback.